Summary

 Second, it provides sanctioned alternatives.
 For every unapproved tool your employees are using, there should be an approved path that's at least as convenient.
 If the governance framework makes people's work harder, they'll route around it, and you're back to shadow AI.

 Third, it builds the compliance structure.
 Risk classifications, human oversight requirements, data handling protocols, incident response procedures.
 The EU AI Act doesn't require perfection.
 It requires a demonstrable, documented framework that shows you're managing AI risk systematically.
+This is the approach I took at NHS Wales, where governance had to withstand national-level scrutiny.
+The same principles apply at any scale.

 The cost of waiting